3mdeb/news-and-ideas/post.md

 constant->mem write is performed (because there's no way to deduce it).

-In 64-bit architecture convention changed a little, because first 5 parameters (except structures bigger than 8 bytes) are passed through registers: `RDI`, `RSI`, `RDX`, `RCX`, `R8` and `R9`.
+In 64-bit architecture convention changed a little because first 5 parameters (except structures bigger than 8 bytes) are passed through registers: `RDI`, `RSI`, `RDX`, `RCX`, `R8` and `R9`.
 As you can see on above code, the return value is put